jeffslord/image-augmentor/README.md

 `python augment.py`

 Augmented files will be added to a new folder in the root image folder under the name `augmented`.
 This folder will contain matching subdirs based on extracted subdirs from root image folder.
-Running multiple times will generate different images, but will overrite current augmented files.
+Running multiple times will generate different images, but will override current augmented files.
 So be sure to save the augmented images somewhere else before rerunning.